-Art on the Underground, as part of the 150th anniversary of the tube, commissioned Mark Wallinger, one of the UK’s leading contemporary artists, to create a new large multi-site artwork for London Underground.
+Art on the Underground, as part of the 150th anniversary of the tube, commissioned Mark Wallinger, one of the UK’s leading contemporary artists, to create a new large multi-site Labyrinth artworks for London Underground.

-Links Signs were award the Manufacture and Installation of the Labyrinth project and it was one of the first projects to go through the newly built vitreous enamel plant.
+Links Signs won the manufacture and installation contract for this project.
+It was one of the very first projects to go through our newly built vitreous enamel plant.

 Link Signs provide a first class service throughout the design, production and delivery process.
 I worked closely with the team on a high profile project, with requirements changing on a sometimes daily basis.
 Links Signs went and above and beyond to meet our requirements and surpassed our expectations.
 I would highly recommend and endorse working with Link Signs.Catherine Villegas – Project Manager, Transport for London

 The team at Links Signs provide unfailing support and flexibility, which enables us to develop ambitious schemes and be confident of the highest quality results.
 Working with them has transformed the way we approach our exhibition design.Catherine Harvey – Hastings Museum Office & Keeper of World Art